 Shortly after, I was harnessed up and ready to board the plane.
 The others were starting to panic.

 The flight up felt like the longest 15 minutes of my life.
 About 5 of us along with our instructors piled into a tiny plane.
 We were told that different people were going to jump at different times, depending on what they selected during registration.
-At the time, you could jump from 10,000ft, 12,000ft and 14,000ft, although it looks like now SkyDive Australia only offers the 14,000 feet option.
+At the time, you could jump from 10,000ft, 12,000ft and 14,000ft, although check the SkyDive Australia website as options differ from location to location.